pdidev/tutorial/README.md

 Ex2. is the same code as that of ex1. with %PDI calls added in `main` function.

 * Examine the source code, compile it and run it.

+In our YAML file (`ex2.yml`), the `pdi` key is added.
+The sub-tree, defined after this key, is the %PDI specification tree passed to %PDI at initialization.
+In this tutorial, we will add metada, data and plugins in this sub-tree.
+In this exercice, we focus only in adding the Trace plugin.
+The %PDI \ref trace_plugin "Trace plugin" is used to trace %PDI calls on the standard output.

+* To observe %PDI calls on the standard output, add \ref trace_plugin "Trace plugin" (`trace`) plugin of %PDI in our YAML file (`ex2.yml`).

 * In the C file (`ex2.c`), add `::PDI_share` and `::PDI_reclaim` call to share some data with %PDI: